ThornTechPublic/SwiftNetworkStarterKit/README.md

     }
 ```

 Notice how the actual `request()` call is really lightweight.
-All of the URL, HTTP verb, and URL parameters are in the `NSURLRequest` object returned by the `Router`.
+All of the URL, HTTP verb, and URL parameters are baked into the `NSURLRequest` object that gets returned by the `Router`.

 The `Router` itself is an enum, with a `case` for each API endpoint.
 For example, there's a `case FetchTopFree()` near the top.